 Project Implementation and Timetable

-The Transformative Education for GNH Project has an action research design with a focus on capacity building to develop and implement teacher initiatives to promote GNH in schools.
+The Transformative Education for GNH Project has a transformative action research design with a focus on capacity building to develop and implement teacher initiatives to promote GNH in schools.

-The project commenced in January 2011 with the planning of a 1st leadership training course which took place in May 2011.
-There were 25 teachers participating from 7 GNH seed schools in Paro, Bhutan.
+The project commenced in January 2011 with the planning of a 1st Leadership Training Course based on transformative pedagogy .
+The course took place in May 2011.
+There were 25 teachers participating from 7 GNH schools in Paro..
 The course was facilitated by Timothy Bedford and Rosalind Cooper.

-In April 2012 there was a 2nd leadership training course with the same schools.
+In April 2012 there was a 2nd Leadership Training Course with the same schools.
 During the course transformative pedagogy, media literacy and ICT skills were explored in more depth.
-In addition participants engaged in GNH documentary filmmaking to introduce to students back in their schools.
+In addition participants engaged in GNH documentary film making to introduce to students in their schools.
 Also the participants developed a new one year action research plan.